rails/webpacker/README.md

 ### Upgrading

 You can run following commands to upgrade Webpacker to the latest stable version.
-This process involves upgrading the gem and related npm modules:
+This process involves upgrading the gem and related JavaScript packages:

 ```bash
 bundle update webpacker